 Telemedicine services differ from state to state in terms of their evolution and type.
 The state of Minas Gerais, for example, has focused on implementing an electrocardiogram (ECG) service at a distance due to the importance of cardiovascular diseases in the state's epidemiological profile.
 In Rio Grande do Sul, the first service in Brazil for telediagnosis for chronic respiratory diseases was implemented due to a high prevalence of cases.
-Despite the development of telemedicine in several states in the south and southeast of Brazil, the unequal regional distribution of the practice is especially clear when we look at the range of services offered in the north and northeast regions, which are the regions most in need of services and where access to healthcare services by those who live far from urban centres is practically non-existent.
+Despite the development of telemedicine in several states in the south and southeast of Brazil, the unequal regional distribution of the practice is especially clear when we look at the range of services and where access to healthcare services by those who live far from urban centres is practically non-existent.